aceeric/ociregistry/README.md

 The _resolve_ capability tells containerd that a HEAD request to the server with a manifest will return a manifest digest.
 The _pull_ capability indicates to containerd that the image can be pulled.

-After restarting containerd, you can confirm visually that is is mirroring by running the following command on a cluster host:
+After restarting containerd, you can confirm visually that containerd is mirroring by running the following command on a cluster host:

 ```
 crictl pull quay.io/appzygy/ociregistry:1.3.0